tripolskypetr/garch/README.md

 ### When Each Model Wins

 The library fits all five models on every call and picks the best by AIC.
+All models use Student-t log-likelihood, which naturally accounts for fat tails in financial returns (low df = heavier tails).
 Here's what patterns in data favor each:

 - **GARCH** — Volatility spikes after any big move (up or down equally), then gradually fades back to normal.
 No difference between bullish and bearish shocks.
 Classic symmetric mean-reverting vol clustering.